BlaireLeone/bulma-clean-theme/index.md

 # About Blaire

-I am freelance writer and editor covering environmental conservation, sustainable food systems, personal health, travel, people, media literacy, and behavioral science.
+I am freelance writer and editor covering science, environmental conservation, personal health, travel, people, media literacy, and behavioral science.
 I have a degree in Cognitive Science from the University of California Santa Cruz and a professional background in media literacy, misinformation research, behavioral science, and teaching.
 I also work with The Propwatch Project as a segment producer interviewing researchers and writing articles in the field of misinformation.

 ![](/img/Hobbs_Blaire_Headshot.jpg)